Child Abuse Statistics

 - 38% increase arrest rate for violent crimes

-- 84% of all prison inmates had been abused as a child
+- 84% of all prison inmates are estimated to having been abused as a child (anonymous source)

 - 59% more likely to be arrested as a juvenile

 - 28% more likely to be arrested as an adult

 - 30% more likely to commit violent crime

 - 65%+ of people addidted to or in treatment for drug abuse are estimated to have been maltreated as a child (anonymous ACE's source)

 - 25% less likely to practice safe sex, putting them at a greater risk for STD's